FAQ about Palliative Medicine and

 Why have a palliative medicine vet?
 Why can't my regular vet do the same thing?

-We see the hospice/palliative medicine veterinarian's role as a guide.
+We see the palliative medicine veterinarian's role as a guide.
 We help you know what choices you have available to you, your medical choices (which you may or may not have already discussed with your regular veterinarian), your hospice or palliative choices, and we can discuss euthanasia (please see below for further comments).
 We help you plan for this last stage of life.
 We help you know what we would expect in the progression of the disease, the trajectory for your animal in particular, how to plan for emergencies, what to watch for in terms of distress, how to arrange the house to help with mobility issues.
 We also prescribe medications to aid in the comfort of your beloved pet.

-End of life care is different from senior or geriatric pet care.
+End-of-life care is different from senior or geriatric pet care.
 Geriatric and senior care is the focus of many general practice veterinarians.
-End of life care involves more education of the disease from the perspective of what to expect as they approach death, more frequent communication with the family for support as changes happen more frequently, more frequent changes in pain medication, the arrangement of the house to help with mobility, making a personalized plan for end of life, nursing care, and religious/spiritual and psychological care of the family.
+End of life care involves more education of the disease from the perspective of what to expect as they approach death, more frequent communication with the family for support as changes happen more frequently, more frequent changes in pain medication, the arrangement of the house to help with mobility, making a personalized plan for the end of life, nursing care, and religious/spiritual and psychological care of the family.
 Your regular veterinarian is an important part of our team for your pet, for the many aspects of veterinary care they provide.

 Regardless of whom you have guide you through this time, make sure they have further training in Animal Hospice and Palliative Medicine.